A recent ”Makeup” session at work had me rolling my eyes. It really, really bothered me. So much so that I am here to write about it.

 So, girls AND guys, don’t forget to take care of your skin.
 Your skin is you.
 If it’s cracked or broken, no matter how much make up you pile on for a quick fix will not change the fact that it is cracked or broken.

 And who knows?
-Maybe with a proper skincare routine and good eating habits, you won’t need all those fancy make up products.
+Maybe with good eating habits, you won’t need all those fancy make up products.

 But, yes, you will still the need the Lancôme mascara to make your eyelashes a foot long.